rafaelricardo-rj/reactnd-project-myreads-starter/README.md

     + 3 - SearchBooks.js -> Render a <ol> with WidgetBook inside. this component use the API BooksApi to search Books and  return a list.
         * Parameters: none.

-  * Author of implementations: Rafael Ricardo
+  * Implementations made by: Rafael Ricardo
   * Email: rafael_rikardo@yahoo.com.br

 (ORIGINAL README.MD UDACITY BELOW)